Apollo Federation¶

-What is Federation#
+What is Apollo Federation¶

 For more details about Apollo Federation v2, please refer to Apollo GraphQL Federation v2 Docs.